-Public Relations Course - Spring 2014

-JOUR 78x - Special Topics Meets T/Th, 1:30 to 2:20 p.m.
+Public Relations Course - Spring 2014 JOUR 78x - Special Topics Meets T/Th, 1:30 to 2:20 p.m.

 This class provides a general overview of the public relations (PR) profession and various strategic communications tools used by practitioners with a special emphasis on PR writing to help students master the many techniques needed to write for and reach a variety of audiences in today's digital age.

 This 2-unit class is perfect for students interested in learning about the PR field or persuasive writing techniques, students planning to major in PR and/or students earning their A.A. in Journalism at De Anza.

 Taught by Gail McElroy who spent more than two decades as a PR practitioner before joining the De Anza Journalism Department as an instructor.

 WANTED

 La Voz Editors for Spring 2014

 To apply for an editorial position, send a 300-word (or less) letter of intent to deckcecilia@deanza.edu.
 Include contact information, background experience and position(s) interested in.

-Positions include

 - Editor in chief

 - Managing editor

 - News editor

+Positions include

 - Opinions editor

 - Features editor

 - Sports editor

 - Social media coordinator

+Deadline for letters is NOON on March 21.

 - Web coordinator

 - Photo/graphics coordinator

-9
+OPINIONS

+March 17, 2014

 LA VOZ WEEKLY

 L Quad Room L41 21250 Stevens Creek Blvd.
 Cupertino, CA 95014

 PHONE: (408) 864-5626 FAX: (408) 864-5533 EMAIL: lavoz@fhda.edu WEBSITE: lavozdeanza.com

 EDITORIAL BOARD

 Michael Mannina EDITOR IN CHIEF WEB EDITOR

-Jay Serrano

-OPINIONS EDITOR

-NEWS EDITOR
+Jay Serrano OPINIONS EDITOR NEWS EDITOR

-Serena Scaglione

-ASSISTANT NEWS EDITOR
+Serena Scaglione ASSISTANT NEWS EDITOR

 Sam Tovmasian PHOTO EDITOR

 Jacob Sisneros SPORTS EDITOR

 Rika Kumar FEATURES EDITOR

-Adam Conston

-PRODUCTION EDITOR
+Adam Conston PRODUCTION EDITOR

 Brittany Tobar SOCIAL MEDIA EDITOR

-Chloe Barrera
+Chloe Barrera COPY EDITOR

 BUSINESS STAFF

 Cecilia Deck FACULTY ADVISER deckcecilia@fhda.edu

-Jessica Sun
+Jessica Sun BUSÍNESS MANAGER lavozadvertising@gmail.com

-BUSINESS MANAGER

-lavozadvertising@gmail.com

 ABOUT US

 La Voz Weekly is written and published by De Anza College Students as a First Amendment newspaper.

 La Voz Weekly is partially funded by the De Anza Associated Student Body and is printed by the San Francisco Newspaper Printing Company.
 All rights reserved; no part of La Voz Weekly may be reproduced without permission.

 Staff editorials reflect the opinions of the majority of the editorial board and not necessarily the views of the author or the entire La Voz staff.
 Opinions expressed by staff and contributors are the opinions of the individuals and not necessarily the opinions of La Voz Weekly.

-LETTERS TO THE EDITOR

-Letters to the editor can be submitted to lavoz@fhda.edu or at lavozdeanza.com.
-Letters should be 300 words or less; letters more than 300 words may be edited for length.
-Letter authors must include a phone number in submissions.
-Letter content must not be libelous or intended to air personal grievances.
-La Voz does not guarantee that submissions and letters to the editors will be printed.
-La Voz reserves the right to edit letters and submissions for clarity in accordance with Associated Press writing style.
-Letters submitted for the printed edition of LA Voz Weekly may be published in the online edition.

-Newspaper Publishers Association

 BRING 2024 OLYMPICS TO SAN FRANCISCO NorCal would be far better host than SoCal

-Jeff Facun

-STAFF WRITER
+Jeff Facun STAFF WRITER

 Bring the Summer Olympic Games to San Francisco.